AntonHDo/lets_hang_project/README.md

 # Lets Hang!

-Lets Hang is a web-app that was inspired by bumble.com, where fellow climbers can find a climbling partner and send harder than ever!
+Lets Hang is a web-app that was inspired by passion for rock climbing, where fellow climbers can find a climbling partner and send harder than ever!

 ## Wiki
 * Feature List